 - Shadowrun.
 The Scramble IC program will destroy the file it's protecting if any attempt is made to steal it.
 To avoid this, the Scramble program and the file can be downloaded as a package, and the Scramble program can be defeated later on the decker's own cyberdeck.

 - In Crash Nitro Kart, when Velo wants Crash's and Cortex's groups to race for his amusement, he steals their entire homes with tractor beams and dumps them in his racing arena.

-- Played for Laughs in PAYDAY: The Heist.
-The robber protagonists come up with a plan to steal a very large cache of money and contraband locked in the panic room of a Meth Dealer's hideout.
+- Present in PAYDAY: The Heist.
+The robber protagonists come up with a plan to steal a very large cache of money and contraband locked in the panic room of a meth dealer's hideout.
 The safe room is very high-tech and virtually impossible to invade during the heist.
 Instead of cracking the saferoom, the robbers use circular saws to cut the beams to which the room is bolted.
 They then plant explosives to blow a hole through the roof and floors of the building and lift the entire room out of the complex with a Skycrane.

 - In the game Evil Genius, a lot of the evil plans you can do involve this, up to and including stealing the Sword in the Stone by just grabbing the stone and stealing the Eiffel Tower by shrinking it.

 - Saints Row: The Third starts out with the Saints stealing an entire bank vault using a cargo helicopter.

 - Carmen Sandiego, being the original Impossible Thief, regularly steals locations such as Ancient Rome's Forum and the Mason-Dixon line.
 Why?
 Because she can!

 - In Super Mario Galaxy, Bowser kidnaps Princess Peach by using a UFO to steal her castle while she is still in it.